PATIAT/the_green_earth_foundation/README.md

 - Environmental Impact: Visual representations illustrating the consequences of environmental degradation, such as pollution, deforestation, and climate change.
 These images serve as a reminder of the urgency to address these issues and encourage users to take action.

 - Almost all the images are displayed in bootstrap cards with an image cap.
 This allows the content to be structured and organised in a consistent fashion.

-- Although not always appropriate, the admin can choose to set a featured image.
-This is the image that appears first by default.
-There is a fallback 'holding' image if the admin does not set a featured image.

 - Consistent aspect ratios have been used to bring visual continuity to the site across different page layouts.